How can my workers’ comp wage loss benefits end? I often get asked this question. Not that difficult to figure out why.

 An injured worker already takes a financial hit because of the reduced compensation one gets in terms of wage loss benefits compared to regular earnings.
 Then to lose wage loss benefits in their entirety can be financially devastating.

 Let me first start off by saying that if you are being paid workers’ compensation age loss benefits (usually in the form of a weekly or bi-weekly check), then you can be rest assured that there are only a few avenues out there for your wage loss benefits to stop.
 First, and foremost, an insurance carrier cannot unilaterally just stop paying you wage loss benefits.
 If they do, they are open to penalties awarded via the Pennsylvania Workers’ Compensation Act.

-4. The 500-week period of partial disability benefit status expires or your benefits are suspended.
+The 500-week period of partial disability benefit status expires or your benefits are suspended.
 The specifically comes from an Impairment Rating Evaluation (IRE).
 An employer is not entitled to an IRE until an injured workers has been on wage loss benefits for a period of 104 weeks.
-I will discuss the IRE process in a later blog post.
 Important thing to remember is if you do indeed receive a notice for an IRE, you need to contact Mooney & Associates immediately to protect your workers’ compensation rights.

 Those are the only five ways that your wage loss benefits can be terminated.

 Count on Mooney

 If you have been injured at work – count on Mooney.
 We’ll help you understand the settlements and negotiate with insurance companies to earn the settlement you deserve.
 We have represented injured workers throughout central Pennsylvania, including:

 Even if your employer is paying your wage loss benefits and medical expenses, you should always seek out legal counsel.
 At some point, the insurance carrier is going to take hostile action against your rights.
 With us on your side, we will be prepared for that battle.
 We monitor accepted cases for FREE.